What We Publish

 As an academic publisher, we feel a responsibility to ensure that knowledge is accessible to the widest possible audience.
 We therefore embrace Open Access publishing and make our scholarly books available in free-to-download PDF format under a BY-NC-ND Creative Commons license in addition to publishing our books in print and for-purchase eBook formats.

 If you have questions about Open Access publishing, please contact us.

 The Submission Process

 We accept submissions of proposals for non-fiction, academic book manuscripts in all areas of the humanities and social sciences from scholars around the world.
 Collections, co-authored books, multi-authored books and monographs are all accepted.
-Submissions to our specialized series are encouraged.
+Submissions to our specialized series are encouraged, and can be indicated on the prospectus form.
 Submissions on general topics are welcome.

 As of September 2019 the Press is only able to publish academic work for which funding can be secured.
 We are committed to publishing works of academic excellence and will work with you to find and confirm sources of funding.
 If you have any questions, please contact us.

 We accept submissions of poetry, fiction, plays, creative non-fiction, and everything between and beyond, from Canadian citizens or permanent residents.
 Creative works are published in our literary series, Brave & Brilliant.
 We are especially interested in work that challenges genre boundaries, breaks with tradition, and that highlights untold stories and unheard voices.
 We welcome literary submissions from authors at all career stages.